Chenocide/rawr/bin/Debug/ReadMe.txt

 OLDER VERSION HISTORY
 ---------------------
+v2.3.23.0
+ - Fix for default data of a few items.
+ - Added a few buffs and reorganized the grouping of several buffs.
+ - Fix for base agility on taurens being off by 1.
+ - The optimizer will now consider items which have been marked available and are equippable, even if their item type is filtered out.
+ - Rawr.Hunter: Fix for the ability to select Hunter's Mark.
+Fix for a crash with Pet buffs and talents.
+ - Rawr.ShadowPriest: Fix for the bug with +hit calculations.
+ - Rawr.Elemental: Fix for a bug involving DPS Fire Totems without 4T10.
+ - Rawr.DPSDK: Added some ArPen-based default gemming templates.
+Improvements to the way the optimal rotation is detected.
+Fix for nested special effects producing inflated DPS.
+Added Resilience and Spell Penetration as optimizable stats.
+Fix for Cinderglacier being overvalued.
+ - Rawr.TankDK: Improvements to the way the optimal rotation is detected.
+Added Resilience and Spell Penetration as optimizable stats.
+ - Rawr.Moonkin: Fix for 2T10 having value without Omen of Clarity.
+ - Rawr.Rogue: Added an option to only use the Custom Rotation when optiming.
+This greatly speeds up the optimization for those who know the best rotation.

 v2.3.22.0
  -Fix for the stats of Imp Lay on Hands.
  -Fixes to a couple item stats.